derrickoswald/things/markdown/Docker Installation Instructions.md

 These instructions demonstrate how to get the [***things***](https://github.com/derrickoswald/things) system running in a [Docker](https://www.docker.com/) container.
 This is a way to give it a spin without installing the components natively on your host system.
 It could also be used as a way to easily bring up a ***things*** system using Amazon Web Services\<TBD\>, but that use case is described elsewhere\</TBD\>.

-The instructions assume that you have installed Docker according to the [instructions for Ubuntu linux](http://docs.docker.com/linux/started/). *\<TBD\>??
-Windows and Mac installation**possible**??\</TBD\>*The commands shown as examples below further assume that you are a [member of the docker group](https://docs.docker.com/installation/ubuntulinux/#optional-configurations-for-docker-on-ubuntu) which obviates the need to preface each command with **sudo**.
+The instructions assume that you have installed Docker according to the [instructions for Ubuntu linux](http://docs.docker.com/linux/started/).
+For Windows the sequence of steps is similar: commands can be entered at the Kitematic Command Line Interface (CLI) prompt. *\<TBD\>Mac ??\</TBD\>*The commands shown as examples below further assume that you are a [member of the docker group](https://docs.docker.com/installation/ubuntulinux/#optional-configurations-for-docker-on-ubuntu) which obviates the need to preface each command with **sudo**.

 Pull or Build the Image
 =======================